-- a.
-Road connectivity

-- b.
-Road miles and road density

-- c.
-Population centers

-- d.
-Military bases

-- e.
-Geographic features

-- f.
-Number of outlets
+a.
+Road connectivity b.
+Road miles and road density c.
+Population centers d.
+Military bases e.
+Geographic features f.
+Number of outlets b.
+Were any areas of the state excluded from sampling?

 Currently, Alaska is comprised of 167 census tracts; these 167 census tracts were rezoned into 84 sampling areas.
 Statewide, for the 84 sampling areas, the average number of outlets per sampling area was estimated to be 13.1.
 Across the seven coverage study strata, the average number of outlets per sampling area ranged from 8.3 to 18.8.